Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 I’m sure therapy is the last place you want to be right now.
 You’re tired of counting calories and the last thing you want to do is dedicate more time and energy to food.

 You’ve been doing this on your own for awhile and it’s been sort of working, until your kid tells you their snack has too much sugar in it.
-Or you find yourself sneaking off after dinner with your family to go throw up.
-These moments shake you to your core, but you’ve tried therapy only to feel stuck in the same unhealthy place.
+Or you find yourself sneaking off after dinner to go throw up.
+These moments shake you to your core, but you’ve tried therapy only to feel stuck in the same unhelpful place.

 It’s hard to imagine a life where food and the number on the scale don’t dictate how your entire day goes.
 You see your friends laughing over burgers and fries and think, “god I want that”.
 But that life feels so foreign to you because you’ve never felt at ease around food.
 So you wonder, what’s the point of even trying?